BtheGit/raymarcher/README.md

 ### Immediate bug fixes
 - ~~Enable wall slipping. it's impossible to slip along walls when you're right up against them.
 Perhaps a combination of creating an artifical limit to keep player from directly contacting wall as well as a calculation to move perpendicular at some velocity if you are not directly walking into a wall but at an angle.~~
 - ~~Using bokeh now causes the whole thing to break on resizes.
 Might not be possible to workaround without pushing new updates to bokeh (other than a conditional render - so tiles without canvas height will fall back to a default color like fire engine red).
 The issue is that on a window resize event the bokeh field canvas is resized to its parent's client sizes.
 But in this case, the parent doesn't have a client size since it's not attached to the dom~~
+- Minimap does not render correctly when map grid is not square

 ### Random working notes / Plan